Merc4tor/Merc4tor/README.md

 - 👋 Hi, I’m @Merc4tor
-- 👀 I’m interested in just random shit
+- 👀 I’m interested in: just random shit
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning: python and vue
-- 💞️ I’m looking to collaborate on your mom
-- 📫 How to reach me by owl
+- 📫 How to reach me?: by owl

 <!---
 Merc4tor/Merc4tor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.